Conditions Listeriosis

 To prevent infections and large outbreaks, food products in Germany and other EU Member States are randomly tested for listeria on a regular basis.

-Listeria is particularly common in animal-based foods that are not heated before consumption.
+Listeria is particularly common in animal-based foods (including fish) that are not sufficiently heated before consumption.
 The bacteria can multiply on food despite vacuum packaging and storage in a refrigerator.
 For this reason, vacuum-packed food products should be eaten as soon as possible after purchase.
-As listeria doesn’t cause food to spoil, it cannot be detected by sight or smell.
+As listeria doesn’t cause food to spoil, it cannot be detected by sight or by smell.

 People in at-risk groups, such as pregnant women, older people and those with a weakened immune system, should also avoid the following foods: